How can SMEs stay ahead of the competition in times of Economic uncertainty?

-Operating a small or medium sized business is a challenge even in the best of environments.
+Operating a small and medium-sized enterprise is a challenge even in the best of environments.
 UK SMEs today are operating in one of the most uncertain periods of recent history.

 Unsurprisingly, a recent study by American Express and Oxford Economics found that 64% of UK SMEs feel concerned about policy, law and regulatory change.

 So, what actions can SMEs take to stay afloat and ahead of the competition in this uncertain time of economic stress?

 Strategic investment and smart management will help navigate the current complexities of the business operating environment.

 - New Technology – The power to unlock new business opportunities.